chandra1sekar/data-engineering/lectures/02/activity.md

+# Problem

+[state the business problem]

-Same google BQ account as before
+Start with the same google BQ account as before

-install the `bq` cli client
+- install the `bq` cli client

-perform exploratory queries
+- perform exploratory queries

-perform CLI cursory analytics
+- perform CLI cursory analytics

-Bonus:
+# Bonus:

-set up google apps api account
+- set up google apps api account

-pipe results of `bq` queries to google sheets
+- pipe results of `bq` queries to google sheets

-create visualization in google sheets
+- create visualization in google sheets

-more bonus:
+# More Bonus:

-add some other processing in the middle of the pipe
+- pull down from `bq`, then add some other processing in the middle of the pipe, then push up to google sheets